 This is a powerful 1-2 punch of recovery healing for those laying motionless after a pick-up basketball game AND those training for the Olympics.
 It doesn’t discriminate.
 It just helps.
 We can all get on board with that.

-And last but certainly not least, our fourth adaptogen.
+And last but certainly not least, our fourth primary adaptogen.

 Our last adaptogen has been scientifically proven to affect a system we haven’t really touched on to this point: the nervous system.

 If you’re not familiar, your nervous system is basically the communications department in your body.
 Shooting messages back and forth along the — you guessed it — nerves!
 But just like communications departments, some systems function a little more efficiently than others…

 As a result of prolonged exposure to stressors, your nervous system, just like your muscular system, can begin to wear down.
 It can get a little sluggish.
 Those messages just aren’t zipping back and forth the way they used to.
 Normally, you wouldn’t really notice this, but there’s a reason you want those messages flying as quickly as possible…

 Long story short: A fine-tuned nervous system can save your life, thanks to these little things called Spinal Reflexes.